nest/nestml/doc/nestml_language.rst

 generated.

 The content of spike and current buffers can be used by just using their plain names.
-NestML takes care behind the scenes that the buffer location at the current simulation time step is used.
+NESTML takes care behind the scenes that the buffer location at the current simulation time step is used.

 Dynamics and time evolution